 Concrete, stainless steel, polycarbonate and LED light.
 5, 2 m x 4 m x 6 m.

 Supported by VIBO Housing Association, The Nordea Fund and Nørrebro Lokaludvalg.

 Please scroll down for a description of the project.

-The Cloud is a site specific work created to introduce stay, light and place making in a recreational space belonging to a social housing estate in Copenhagen.
+The Cloud is a permanent site specific work created to introduce stay, light and place making in a recreational space belonging to a social housing estate in Copenhagen.

 The Cloud is placed in a recreational space surrounded by a road, trees and the housing estate.
 A paved path leads through the space.
 The organic shape, its orientation and placement are related to this unique setting.
 The shape is lifted and sculpted towards the road in a formal and authoritarian posture.
 This creates a distinction between the road as public space and the recreational space as semi-public space.
 When you move around The Cloud, and when you follow the paved path the view and the silhouette of the project changes radically due to its asymmetrical and complex shape.
 Towards the housing estate The Cloud has a more laid back appearance.
 The functions of the concrete feet are both to ground the project with weight and to offer a place to sit.
 The recreational space becomes denser with the spatial presence of the project.
 Due to this and the size of the project it adds a more human scale to the recreational space in comparison with the nearby five storey tall building blocks.

 The Cloud has been well received by the local residents.
 Kids play on and around the project and teenagers and elders hang around it and enjoy its presence both in the day time, and in the special atmosphere at night time when it is illuminated.